Michael-R-R/GW2_Tool_Hub/CONTRIBUTING.md

 # Code review process

 For the forseeable future I will be the sole reviewer of all Pull Requests and be the deciding factor in their approval.
 Please be patient while your Pull Request waits for approval.
-The more documention provide the faster the process.
+The more documention provided the faster the process.

 # Code Style